 If you want to know what it weighs, check this out – Dmax touring weight.

-We came from a highly modified 80 series Land Cruiser, that was a very different vehicle.
+We came from a highly modified 80 series Land Cruiser build, that was a very different vehicle.
 If you are keen to know more about the swap, and why it happened, check this out; Why we swapped from a Land Cruiser to a Dmax.

 In this post we cover what we like, what we don’t, what’s broken, what needs changing and whether we’d do something differently if we had our time again.

-As it stands, we intend on taking this around Australia in a few years time with our camper trailer.
-I will do future updates, and although 3 years and 50k is a much better time frame and usage level than you’d get for most product review its still relatively new, so factor this in when you read the below.
+I will do future updates, and although 6 years and 110,000km is a much better time frame and usage level than you’d get for most product review its still relatively new, so factor this in when you read the below.

 This review is unbiased and genuine